 Another key interest of Peter Gruss was to forge a bridge from basic research to practical application.
 To this end, he actively reached out to stakeholders from business and industry.
 Within the Max Planck Society, Gruss strengthened Max Planck Innovation, a subsidiary that channels inventions from the Max Planck Institutes to industry and helps Max Planck scientists to register patents and found companies.
 Moreover, incubators were created in Bonn, Göttingen, Dresden and Saarbrücken to develop innovative research findings to market maturity.
 The Lead Discovery Centre in Dortmund, which was set up in 2008 and deals specifically with potential drugs, pursues a similar goal.

 Numerous other initiatives are associated with the name Peter Gruss, for example, the expansion of public relations work in the Max Planck Society or the Teaming Excellence proposal that aims to strengthen scientific structures in Southern and Eastern Europe with the help of partner programmes.
 Or the commitment to ensure open access to scientific findings, which culminated in the Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities in 2003 and the creation of the digital magazine eLife in cooperation with the Howard Hughes Medical Institute in the US and the British Wellcome Trust.
-During the dozen years of Peter Gruss’ presidency, the Max Planck Society became more diverse, more tightly networked on the national stage, more international in its presence and more visible throughout the world.
+During the dozen years of Peter Gruss’ presidency, the Max Planck Society became more diverse, more tightly networked on the national stage and more visible throughout the world.